SCENE 01 / DRONE VIDEOGRAPHY

 Can you fly drones in Beijing and other restricted areas?

-Yes, with proper sign-off.
-Beijing and many urban areas have airspace restrictions needing prefecture permits and CAAC sign-off.
-We have experience securing permits for off-limits areas and can advise on feasibility during planning.
+Yes, with the proper sign-off.
+Beijing and many urban areas have airspace limits that need local government permits and CAAC approval.
+Our team has secured permits for no-fly areas and can advise on what is feasible during planning.

 How do weather conditions affect drone filming?

-Here is how the picture comes together.
-Drones need suitable weather: no rain, moderate winds (mostly under 25-35 km/h based on platform), and adequate visibility.
-We monitor conditions and build weather backup into schedules.
-Some platforms can operate in more challenging conditions.
+Drones need the right weather: no rain, moderate winds (mostly under 25-35 km/h based on the platform), and clear visibility.
+Our team tracks conditions and builds weather backup into every schedule.
+Some platforms can fly in tougher conditions.

 What insurance coverage do your drone operations have?

-All operations carry full liability insurance meeting Chinese regulatory needs (minimum $1M, mostly $5M for production work).
-We can give certificates of insurance for production records.
+Every flight carries full liability insurance that meets Chinese rules (minimum $1M, mostly $5M for production work).
+We can supply certificates of insurance for your records.

 Can drones work alongside other camera platforms?